radius-project/radius/docs/contributing/contributing-code/contributing-code-building/README.md

 If you encounter problems please [open an issue](https://github.com/project-radius/radius/issues/new/choose) so we can help.
 We're trying to make these instructions as streamlined as possible for contributors, your help in identifying problems with the tools and instructions is very much appreciated!

-## Troubleshooting make
+## Troubleshooting and getting help

 You might encounter error messages while running various `make` commands due to missing dependencies.
 Review the [prerequisites](./../contributing-code-prerequisites/) page for installation instructions.

+If you get stuck working with the repository, please ask for help in our [forum](https://discordapp.com/channels/1113519723347456110/1115302284356767814).
+We're always interested in ways to improve the tooling, so please feel free to report problems and suggest improvements.

-If you need to report an issue with the Makefile, we will ask you for a dump of the variables.
+If you need to report an issue with the Makefile, we may ask you for a dump of the variables.
 You can see the state of all of the variables our Makefile defines with `make dump`.
 The output will be quite large so you might want to redirect this to a file.